itsjafer/resume-parser/README.md

       / ___ \ V  V /  ___) | | |___| | (_) | |_| | (_| |\__, |
      /_/   \_\_/\_/  |____/   \____|_|\___/ \__,_|\__,_|  /_/
  -----------------------------------------------------------------
+# Update: this project is no longer functional
+Unfortunately, Lever's API has been made private and is no longer exposed for public use.
+It was fun while it lasted!

 # Resume Parser